Armand: What tone?

-- Mistaken for Cheating: The film opens with Albert (and Agador) convinced that Albert is having an affair.
+- Mistaken for Cheating: The film opens with Albert (and Agador) convinced that Armand is having an affair.
 His insisting on having the apartment to himself while Albert's on stage doesn't help matters.
 After a brief mislead it turns out Val just wanted to tell his dad about his engagement in private.

 - Moral Guardians: Senator Keeley co-created the "Coalition for Moral Order".
 The group is the reason they suddenly visit Val's family, as his co-founder dies in the bed of an underage, black prostitute.

 - The Mountains of Illinois: There are mountains visible outside Katherine's office window.
 Her office is in Florida.

 - Mr. Fanservice: Agador is in good shape, attractive, and almost always scantily-clad.

 - No, You: Albert, posing as Val's mother, makes a very subtle quip to Senator Keeley's views on homosexuals.Senator Keeley: You know, I think homosexuality is one of the things that's weakening this country.

 Albert: Really?
 Well that's what I thought until I found out that Alexander the Great was a fag; talk about gays in the military.

 - N-Word Privileges: Albert's entire personality would be a lot more offensive if he wasn't played by openly gay Nathan Lane.

 - One Dialogue, Two Conversations: Senator Keeley in drag and his driver.Senator Keeley: Meet me in 20 minutes at the corner of El Dorado and Palm.Driver: Lady, not for a million dollars.